hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-convert.md

 {% include tip.html content="Both the `float2int` and the `raster2polygon` functions are also available in the [`geo_utils` package (*geo_utils/geo_tools.py*](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/geo_tools.py))." %}

-Now we can use the `raster2polygon` function to convert the flow depth raster for 1000 cfs (`h001000.cfs` from the [*River Architect* sample datasets](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample)) to a polygon shapefile:
+We can use the `raster2polygon` function to convert the flow depth raster for 1000 cfs (`h001000.cfs`) from the [*River Architect* sample datasets](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample) to a polygon shapefile:

 ```python